-Wild Pony trotted fairly quickly in the direction that Fluttershy had run, keeping an eye on the snow on either side of the cleared street in case the pony she had come to see as a sort of older sister had found a 'good' spot to hide.
+Wild Apple trotted fairly quickly in the direction that Fluttershy had run, keeping an eye on the snow on either side of the cleared street in case the pony she had come to see as a sort of older sister had found a 'good' spot to hide.
 While she had great respect for the pale yellow Pegasus, it wasn't because of her tactical thinking abilities.

-Case in point: One frightened Pegasus with a preference to stay on the ground and hoof tracks leading down the bank from the street to under a sturdy stone bridge.
+Case in point: One frightened pegasus with a preference to stay on the ground and hoof tracks leading down the bank from the street to under a sturdy stone bridge.